resilience | re·sil·ience | \ ri-ˈzil-yən(t)s

 … and they do.

 I have a passion for open-water swimming as it offers a way of immersing oneself in the environment and connecting with the world in a natural way.
 For the past few years I have been sharing my passion with 6 developmentally disabled adults who have completed the Thetis Lake Swim, a 35 kilometre relay swim of Lake Cowichan on Vancouver Island and a 20 kilometre in the Great Bear Rainforest.

 The Spirt Orcas are an example of what is possible.
 For much of their lives these incredible athletes have been told no or that’s not possible.
 As their coach I have turned “NO” onto its head and shifted it to “your ON!”
 I did this by asking one simple question – “How can I help?”

 The Spirit Orcas are now taking on challenges you and they could have never imagined.
-You can learn more about them here.
+You can learn more about the Spirit Orcas here.

 A very good friend approached me about helping a small group of young adults train for an open water swim in May 2019.
 They wanted to swim from Race Rocks to Pearson College.
 The challenge; building resilience in the cold water.